-A metric is a measurement about a service, captured at runtime.
-Logically, the moment of capturing one of these measurements is known as a metric event which consists not only of the measurement itself, but the time that it was captured and associated metadata.
+A metric is a measurement of a service captured at runtime.
+The moment of capturing a measurements is known as a metric event, which consists not only of the measurement itself, but also the time at which it was captured and associated metadata.

 Application and request metrics are important indicators of availability and performance.
 Custom metrics can provide insights into how availability indicators impact user experience or the business.
 Collected data can be used to alert of an outage or trigger scheduling decisions to scale up a deployment automatically upon high demand.

 To understand how metrics in OpenTelemetry works, let’s look at a list of components that will play a part in instrumenting our code.

 In most applications, a Meter Provider is initialized once and its lifecycle